 Authorized Shares.
 The number of authorized shares of our Class B common stock under the 2015 Equity Incentive Plan will be 5% of the number of Class A and Class B common stock outstanding after giving effect to the sale of shares of Class B common stock in this offering, and may be treasury stock or authorized but unissued stock.
 On the first day of the first four fiscal years following this offering, the number of shares reserved for future issuance under the plan will increase by 1.25% of the number of outstanding shares of our Class A and Class B common stock on the last day of the immediately preceding fiscal year.
-Based on 1,564,631 shares of Class B common stock reserved for issuance under the plan, assuming no exercise of the underwriters' option to purchase additional shares, no individual participant will be eligible to receive grants of options for more than an aggregate of 782,315 shares of Class B common stock during any fiscal year; the aggregate number of shares of restricted stock that are subject to vesting based on Performance Goals (as that term is defined under the heading "Annual Incentive Plan") plus the number of restricted stock units that are subject to vesting based on Performance Goals granted to any one participant during the fiscal year shall be limited to 782,315; and the maximum amount of performance share units granted to any one employee of the Company during any fiscal year will be limited to 782,315.
+No individual participant will be eligible to receive grants of options for more than an aggregate of shares of Class B common stock during any fiscal year.
+The aggregate number of shares of restricted stock that are subject to vesting based on Performance Goals (as that term is defined under the heading "Annual Incentive Plan") plus the number of restricted stock units that are subject to vesting based on Performance Goals granted to any one participant during the fiscal year shall be limited to .
+The maximum amount of performance share units granted to any one employee of the Company during any fiscal year will be limited to .
 For purposes of this limitation, the maximum number of performance share units granted will be determined based on a maximum number of shares of Class B common stock issuable under an award of performance share units, rather than the target number of shares of Class B common stock issuable thereunder.